A Cooler Body Temperature Helps Sleep Per Studies

 Comment from the Blog Author Nutrition Breakthroughs:

-One natural insomnia remedy showing good results with restless leg syndrome and insomnia is Sleep Minerals II, made by Nutrition Breakthroughs in Glendale, CA. This natural sleep remedy contains highly absorbable forms of calcium and magnesium, the best minerals for sleep and insomnia, restless legs syndrome, heart health, bone strength, and menopause insomnia.
-The formula also includes vitamin D and zinc, and is delivered in a softgel form with healthy carrier oils, making it more quickly absorbable than tablets or capsules and providing a deeper, longer-lasting sleep.
+One natural insomnia remedy showing good results with restless leg syndrome and insomnia is Sleep Minerals II, made by Nutrition Breakthroughs in Clearwater, Florida.
+This natural sleep remedy contains highly absorbable forms of calcium and magnesium, the best minerals for sleep and insomnia, restless legs syndrome, heart health, bone strength, and menopause insomnia.

 Kimberly B. of Troy, Michigan says: “I just wanted to take the time to write and say that I have been taking your supplement “Sleep Minerals II” for about a month now.
 I can’t thank you enough.
 I have tried everything out there and this supplement is amazing!
 I have suffered with insomnia and restless legs for 2 1/2 years now.
 I have not had one bad night since I started taking this.
 I have had restless leg syndrome my entire life and this is the first relief I’ve ever had…..it’s gone for a month now.
 This has been a miracle for me!”